fossabot/BahmanM.Flow/docs/CoreOperators.md

 This is the **Sequencer**.

-It is your specialist for connecting to the next Flow.
+It is the primary link for connecting one Flow to the next.

 You use `.Chain()` when your next operation returns another Flow.
 It takes the result of one step and sequences it to the next, keeping the pipeline clean and flat.